NavyaG-lab/Tech-writer/etl_users/manual_dataset_series.md

 Many users of Nubank's data platform need to get slowly changing adhoc data into the ETL.
 The traditional way to do this was to create a new StaticOp every time you need to update data.
 This is very cumbersome.

-A new alternative (in alpha) is to use the [dataset series abstraction](/etl_users/dataset_series.md) to manually add new Parquet files to the ETL.
+A new alternative (in beta) is to use the [dataset series abstraction](/etl_users/dataset_series.md) to manually add new Parquet files to the ETL.

 ## How does it work?